Why is My Fence Leaning? December 2, 2023 Comments: 0

 It is best to hire professionals, such as Pittsburgh Fence Co, Inc., to handle any fence installation.

-If your fence was not properly installed, your fence may have already started to lean.
+If your fence was not properly installed, your fence might have already started to lean.
 This can be caused by shallow fence posts.
-In order for your fence to be structurally stable, the holes must be dug deep enough.
+For your fence to be structurally stable, the holes must be dug deep enough.
 For example, an 18-inch hole is recommended for a 3-foot fence, while a 7-foot fence requires a 42-inch hole.
 Durable, sturdy fence posts help your fence withstand high winds, heavy storms, hail, and excessive ground moisture.